Heraldry Symbols & What They Mean

 A crest or coat or arms with the device of a spur on it was awarded to men who had done magnificent deeds.
 The spur could appear more ornate if it was winged, or the simpler device of a spur-rowel or spur-revel might be used.

 They are more often termed ‘mullets of five points pierced’ which translates to five pointed stars with a hole in the centre, or the part of the spur used to actually cut the horse.
 This was a dangerous implement, used by knights to stimulate their war-horses into action.
-It signifies preparedness for active service.
+It signifies preparedness for active service in heraldry.

-The squirrel’s habit of storing nuts to ensure a supply of food for the winter makes him a symbol of thrift, caution and conception.
+The squirrel’s habit of storing nuts to ensure a supply of food for the winter makes him a symbol of thrift, caution and conception in heraldry.
 It occurs in many English coats of arms ant it is always depicted sejant (in a sitting position), though with a squirrel the arms are always raised, and very frequently, cracking a nut.

 The pastoral crosier is one type of staff that is an emblem of a shepherd’s watchfulness over his flock.
 It denotes Episcopal jurisdiction and authority.